These wine-farm trails are sure to get you rolling, especially when followed by a wine-drenched lunch in the vineyards.

 Dog-friendly?
 Yes, but on a leash on the walking and running trails only.

-Cost R50 riding permits (available for purchase from the Trail Centre).
-Permit fees go towards building and maintaining trails.
+Available for purchase from the Trail Centre; permit fees go towards building and maintaining trails.

 Times Monday – Saturday, 8am – 4pm